divyansh-2005/FinNews/.github/pull_request_template.md

 ### 📷 Screenshots/GIFs (if any)
 Include screenshots or GIFs to demonstrate your changes

+### ✅ Checklist
+- [ ] I am a participant of GSSoC-ext.
+- [ ] I have followed the contribution guidelines of this project.
+- [ ] I have viewed deployment of my code.
+- [ ] My changes generate no new warnings.
+- [ ] I have added documentation to explain my changes.

 ### 🤝 GSSoC Participation
 - [ ] This PR is submitted under the GSSoC program.
 - [ ] I have taken prior approval for this feature/fix.